sgmurphy/wordpress-plugins/mp3-music-player-by-sonaar/README.txt

 10. Shortcode Builder: Create, Import and Customize audio players using shortcodes in real-time

 == Changelog ==
+= 5.7 =
+New: Audio Previews, Audio Watermarks, Audio Ads, Fade-in and Fade-out audio generation in 1-click are now available for ALL our Business Plan (or higher) users without the needs to have FFMPEG installed!
+All audio processing is done off-site via our external API server, ensuring your audio files remain hosted on your own server while leveraging our external processing capabilities.
+New: Option to set an info icon button on the mini player widget to display the track description.
+Tweak: You can now set an external URL for the audio preview.
+Tweak: Unified the Repeat Icon size with the other control buttons.
+Fix: JS error related to srp_var in edit post area
+Fix: Prevent PHP error with third party plugins using CMB2 conditionals.
+Fix: Shuffle button not highlighted if Enable Shuffle is set on the player widget
+Fix: Avoid scrolling to top when using pagination.
+Add the class srp-scrolltotracklisttop-disable to the player to disable the auto scroll.
+Removed sonaar_events table creation on plugin activation.
+Built-in stats are officially deprecated.
+Code Optimization

 = 5.6 =
 New: Add Repeat Control Buttons in the widget players.
 You can enable it site-wide from WP-Admin > MP3 Player > Widget/Sticky Player > Display Repeat Button.
 Additionally, you can enable it for individual widget instances.
 New: Azuracast radio support to display whats currently playing